rails/rails/guides/source/action_view_overview.md

 Action View has the ability to render different templates depending on the current locale.

-For example, suppose you have a `ArticlesController` with a show action.
+For example, suppose you have an `ArticlesController` with a show action.
 By default, calling this action will render `app/views/articles/show.html.erb`.
 But if you set `I18n.locale = :de`, then `app/views/articles/show.de.html.erb` will be rendered instead.
 If the localized template isn't present, the undecorated version will be used.
 This means you're not required to provide localized views for all cases, but they will be preferred and used if available.

 You can use the same technique to localize the rescue files in your public directory.
 For example, setting `I18n.locale = :de` and creating `public/500.de.html` and `public/404.de.html` would allow you to have localized rescue pages.